oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    If the source is an Oracle RAC database, and SNAPSHOT CONTROLFILE is not on a shared location, configure SNAPSHOT CONTROLFILE to point to a shared location on all Oracle RAC nodes to avoid the ORA-00245 error during backups to Oracle Object Store.

+   For example, if the database is deployed on ASM storage, use the below command to configure snapshot controlfile.

      ```text
      <copy>
      $ rman target /
      RMAN> CONFIGURE SNAPSHOT CONTROLFILE NAME TO '+DATA/db_name/snapcf_db_name.f';
      </copy>
      ```
-8. Controlfile auto backup.
+     If the database is deployed on an ACFS file system, specify the shared ACFS location in the above command.

+11. Configure RMAN to automatically backup control file.

-   This step can be ignored for the source database you have configured in this lab since it has controlfile autobackup on by default.
+   Ignore this step for the source database you have configured in this lab since it has controlfile AUTOBACKUP ON by default.

+   Follow the below steps for the source database configured using steps mentioned not in this lab.

-   Connect to source database using RMAN and execute below query to check the controlfile auto backup configuration.
+   Connect to source database using RMAN and execute below query to check the controlfile AUTOBACKUP configuration.

     ```text
      <copy>